apache/jmeter/gradle.md

       # Display all submodules
       gw projects

       # Different tasks for current module
       gw tasks

 ## Cleaning build directories

-Technically speaking, `clean` should not be required (every time it is required it might be just a bug), however it might be useful to perform a "clean" build
+Technically `clean` should not be required, every time it is required it might be a bug.
+However it might be useful to perform a "clean" build:

       # Cleans current project (submodule)
       gw clean

       # Cleans the specified project
       gw :src:core:clean